gurditsingh/hydeout/_posts/test.md

 ## ACID Transaction with Delta Lake
 Delta Lake provides transaction logs.
 The transaction log is a collection of ordered json files acts as a single source of truth.
 By using transaction log it always give the latest version of a  `DeltaTable` state.

  - **Atomicity** Delta Lake breaks down every action performed by a user into atomic commits.
-Successful completion of all actions of a commit ensures that DeltaLog records that commit means A commit is recorded in the transaction log once the action is completed successfully and ensuring its **atomicity**.
+Successful completion of all actions ensures that transaction log record that commit, means A commit is recorded in the transaction log once the action is completed successfully and ensuring its **atomicity**.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1MDU1Njg1MCw2MTk4NjI1OTIsLTE3NT
+eyJoaXN0b3J5IjpbLTE5MDE0MzMzOCwxMjUwNTU2ODUwLDYxOT
-c0MjM0NDYsLTE4MTcyMTk0LDIxMTQyMTU1OTQsMTA0NjYyMTQs
+g2MjU5MiwtMTc1NzQyMzQ0NiwtMTgxNzIxOTQsMjExNDIxNTU5
-LTEzMDU1MjM1NjcsLTE0NTk5Mjc1NzUsLTkzODUxMDYwMCwxMz
+NCwxMDQ2NjIxNCwtMTMwNTUyMzU2NywtMTQ1OTkyNzU3NSwtOT
-YyMzU4MTEyLDUyNTIwMTE3NywxMjI4Mjc5NjQyLDE3OTA2MzUw
+M4NTEwNjAwLDEzNjIzNTgxMTIsNTI1MjAxMTc3LDEyMjgyNzk2
-NTUsMTQwMTM2ODc0MywtMTg3MDczNTk5MywtMTU2NDE1ODk3OC
+NDIsMTc5MDYzNTA1NSwxNDAxMzY4NzQzLC0xODcwNzM1OTkzLC
-wxOTEzNDQ3NzMwLDE5MDY0MjkzMDYsLTI2NDQ3NjgyMCwyNzA4
+0xNTY0MTU4OTc4LDE5MTM0NDc3MzAsMTkwNjQyOTMwNiwtMjY0
-NDA2ODZdfQ==
+NDc2ODIwXX0=
 -->